Texas Supreme Court sides with governor and temporarily blocks mask mandates - KESQ

 By Rosa Flores, Keith Allen and Alaa Elassar, CNN

-The Texas Supreme Court sided with Gov. Greg Abbott Sunday in a ruling that temporarily blocks local mask mandates recently issued in San Antonio and Dallas, however officials said they will continue to enforce at least a portion of the mask mandates, despite the court ruling.
+The Texas Supreme Court sided with Gov. Greg Abbott on Sunday in a ruling that temporarily blocks mask mandates recently issued in San Antonio and Dallas, though local officials said they will continue to enforce at least a portion of the mask mandates.

-The Texas Supreme Court granted stay orders Sunday, but previously scheduled hearings on local mask mandates in lower courts in Bexar and Dallas counties will proceed as scheduled.
+The Texas high court granted stay orders Sunday, but previously scheduled hearings on local mask mandates in lower courts in Bexar and Dallas counties will proceed as scheduled.

-But officials in Dallas County and Bexar County, which includes San Antonio, requested restraining orders against enforcement of Abbott’s order, which were granted.
+The ruling is the latest in a series of conflicts across the state — and the country — over mask mandates as coronavirus cases surge and schools gear up for reopening while students younger than 12 still aren’t ineligible for a Covid-19 vaccine.

-Texas Attorney General Ken Paxton said Friday he appealed the lower court rulings to the Texas Supreme Court.
+Texas Attorney General Ken Paxton said Friday he appealed the lower court rulings to the Texas Supreme Court and tweeted after the court decision Sunday, “Let this ruling serve as a reminder to all ISDs and Local officials that the Governor’s order stands.”

-“We won’t stop working with parents, doctors, schools, business + others to protect you and intend to win that [temporary injunction] hearing,” Jenkins said.
+Dallas Independent School District Superintendent Michael Hinojosa, however, said the court’s ruling does not pertain to his district, even as Paxton mentioning the Dallas ISD in his tweet.

-Dallas Independent School District Superintendent Michael Hinojosa said Sunday that his district will continue to enforce a mask mandate when students and staff return to district campuses Monday morning, despite the Texas Supreme Court ruling.
+“We’re going to keep the mask mandate in place.
+As that order was issued, it applied to Dallas County only.
+School districts were not mentioned in the order.
+My name was not mentioned in the order, and contrary to what the AG tweeted out, a tweet is not an order.
+He said that it applied to us, but it does not,” he told CNN on Monday.

-“The order that was issued by the Supreme Court applied to Dallas County, and it’s listed, ‘Clay Jenkins and Dallas County,’ it did not say one word about Dallas ISD in that order.
-And so, I have been on the phone with my attorneys all afternoon and they are 100% unanimous,” Hinojosa said.
+“We won’t stop working with parents, doctors, schools, business + others to protect you and intend to win that (temporary injunction) hearing,” Jenkins tweeted.

 Bexar County officials also said Sunday night they will continue to enforce the mask mandate in public schools and city facilities, despite the state Supreme Court ruling.